mvranic/apl-lambda/GetDyalog.md

 3e2ad05ef758        dyalog/dyalog:latest   "/bin/bash"         15 hours ago        Up 15 hours         4502/tcp            dyalog-image-bash
 ```

-Open new (power)shell and change direcotry to folder where the files should be copied.
-After copy the files from container whic is in this case 3e2ad05ef758 .
+Open new (power)shell and change directory to folder where the files should be copied.
+After copy the files from container which is in this case 3e2ad05ef758 .

 ```powershell
 mkdir dyalog/opt/